cbaumann0912-prog/quant-trading-system/README.md

 Walk-forward validation evaluates the strategy on unseen data using parameters fixed from prior periods.

-Performance remains consistently positive across out-of-sample segments, supporting robustness and reducing the likelihood of overfitting.
+Performance remains positive across all out-of-sample segments, supporting robustness and reducing the likelihood of overfitting.

 ![Walk Forward](results/walkforward.png)